Nickomang/nhl-api/README.md

 ### GET: `/videos/<ext_id>`

 Gets the URL to the highlight video associated with the given ext_id.
+You may notice this link is the same as the "publishPoint" in the above response.
+This is true, and you can also get it that way, but I felt highlight videos were important enough to deserve their own endpoint.

 #### Example
 Usage: `GET http://nhlapi.nickoman.me/videos/2014020280-341-h`